Home > Planning > Conservation and listed buildings > View conservation area appraisals

 Giving an area 'conservation area' status helps us to safeguard the special character and appearance of historic areas of the Borough for future generations.

-There are currently 25 conservation areas in East Staffordshire.
+There are currently 25 conservation areas and three Article 4 areas in East Staffordshire.

 These areas are varied in character, but all buildings, structures or features of historic or architectural value combine to create a unique environment and sense of place.